MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/New-MgGroupConversation.md

   - `[User <String>]`: Usage: User='{User}'
   - `[UserId <String>]`: key: id of user

-THREADS <IMicrosoftGraphConversationThread1\[]>: A collection of all the conversation threads in the conversation.
+THREADS <IMicrosoftGraphConversationThread1[]>: A collection of all the conversation threads in the conversation.
 A navigation property.
 Read-only.
 Nullable.
   - `[Id <String>]`:
   - `[CcRecipients <IMicrosoftGraphRecipient[]>]`: The Cc: recipients for the thread.
 Returned only on $select.
     - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Address <String>]`: The email address of an entity instance.
+      - `[Address <String>]`: The email address of the person or entity.
-      - `[Name <String>]`: The display name of an entity instance.
+      - `[Name <String>]`: The display name of the person or entity.
   - `[HasAttachments <Boolean?>]`: Indicates whether any of the posts within this thread has at least one attachment.
 Returned by default.
   - `[IsLocked <Boolean?>]`: Indicates if the thread is locked.
 Returned by default.
   - `[LastDeliveredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.